ajshort/silverstripe-eventpdftickets/README.md

-# SilverStripe Event Management PDF Tickets Module
+# SilverStripe Event PDF Tickets Module

 This is a simple reference module which generates basic PDF tickets for the event management module.